octo-technology/OpenTezos/docs/blockchain-basics/proof-of-work.md

 ![](../../static/img/blockchain-basics/valid_chain_again.svg)
 <small className="figure">FIGURE 7: A valid blockchain again (all the blocks following the modification have been signed again)</small>

 So can the blockchain be altered?
-No.
+No. Why?

-Firstly, because mining a block requires a lot of computing power.
-For Bitcoin, it would take several **years** for your desktop computer to mine **a few blocks**, and the more you go back in time and modify an old block, the more blocks you will have to mine.
+- Firstly, because mining a block requires a lot of computing power.
+For Bitcoin, it would take several **years** for your desktop computer to mine **a few blocks**, and the more you go back in time and modify an old block, the more blocks you would have to mine.

-Secondly, *and most importantly*, it is because of the distributed nature of the blockchain that it's statistically impossible to rewrite its history. //TODO mettre une référence au chapitre qui parle de la proba/BFT ?
+- Secondly, *and most importantly*, because of the distributed nature of the blockchain, which makes it statistically impossible to rewrite its history.

 ## Distributed
 Any blockchain needs to be distributed to be secured, that is to say that all the valid blocks have to be replicated on all the nodes of the network.